-- Skill development for effective leadership, advocacy, and civic engagement;
+Development of strategies and skills for effective leadership, advocacy, and civil engagement;

-- Practice in developing leadership and advocacy within their communities and social events; and,
+Practice in developing leadership and advocacy within community- and social settings; and,

-Intended Audience: Students and community professionals from all disciplines interested in careers in advocacy and community engagement, and individuals wishing to study specific subjects without pursuing the certificate.
+Intended Audience: This program welcomes students and community professionals from all disciplines interested in careers in advocacy and community engagement.
+We also invite students and community members who wish to learn about leadership and advocacy without pursuing the certificate.

 Program Course Schedule

 |Dialogues in Civic Leadership||INT 108||2|

 (8 units total)